 Many old paints contain lead, which is highly poisonous to people.
 Federal law also requires that employers limit a worker’s exposure to lead-based paints.
 There are daily limits that must be monitored or construction-related illnesses such as lead poisoning can result.

 Sadly, many employers, especially small non-union contractors are either unaware of these requirements or choose to ignore them in an effort to keep costs down.
 Construction workers, including painters, can be seriously harmed or killed.
-If you or a loved one has been hurt while painting, get the help you need today by contacting us or by scheduling a consultation with Jacob Oresky & Associates, PLLC at 718-993-9999.
+If you or a loved one has been hurt while painting, get the help you need today by contacting us or by scheduling a consultation with Oresky & Associates, pllc. at (718) 993-9999.